 Aimersoft provides a modern, intuitive interface that’s ideal for beginners.
 While it’s on the pricier side, it does provide very high-quality output and fast file conversion.
 As with most of these converters, you get what you pay for.

-That being said, the selection of editing tools don’t match up to the offerings of some competitors.
-Features include dozens of video formats (including MP4, MP3, AVI, MOV, MPEG), up to 4K resolution, and more than 125 preset profiles.
+That being said, the selection of editing tools doesn’t match the offerings of some competitors.
+Features include dozens of video formats (including MP4, MP3, AVI, MOV, and MPEG), up to 4K resolution, and more than 125 preset profiles.
 You can burn to disc and download online video.
 Aimersoft is also available for Windows.

 As with most paid options, you won’t have to deal with ads, upsells, or prompts to install additional software.